|LESSON 10||*November 26 - December 2|

 Friday Nwamaga is completing his studies at Babcock University in Nigeria.

 Join the SSNET moderated email discussion group.
 You are also warmly invited to join a group discussion of this lesson Sabbath morning with your local Seventh-day Adventist congregation.

-Copyright © 2005 General Conference of Seventh-day Adventist.
+Copyright © 2011 by the Office of the Adult Bible Study Guide, General Conference of Seventh-day Adventist.
 All Rights Reserved.

 For questions and concerns about the Study Guide,

 please contact the editor of the Bible Study Guide, Clifford Goldstein